General Information

 At the Marriage License Department of the Clerk’s Office, we’re happy to serve those who plan to marry, and we hope you find this page informative.
 If you have questions, please feel free to call us at (850) 638-6285.

-Residents of Florida who apply for a marriage license have a choice: you can wait (3)three-days for the license to become effective, or you can attend a premarital preparation course from a registered provider waiving the (3)three-day waiting period.
-If you’d like to attend one of these premarital courses, a directory of course providers are available at all court locations.
+Residents of Florida who apply for a marriage license have a choice: you can wait (3) three days for the license to become effective, or you can attend a premarital preparation course from a registered provider waiving the (3)three-day waiting period.
+If you’d like to attend one of these premarital courses, a directory of course providers is available.
 Please note that the Marriage License Department does not offer this course.
 However, if you are getting married by a local pastor, he or she can assist you with the course.

 Marriage License Requirements